nana-oz/tth-cpv-observable-ilc/outputs/Ch4_output_memo.md

 ```
 ### Fisher Information Summary Table
+**Important Note**
+- This table uses data from old `export_feature.py`, before updating the logic for select truth H->bb for reco level.
+So the fisher information of reco level might not be accurate.
+- This also uses the signed score (old) method of ordering W daughters.
+The one with new method is in next section.

 | Observable | Lepton category | Gen population | Reco population | Frame | $N_{\text{gen}}$ | $N_{\text{reco}}$ | $I_{\text{gen}}$ | $I_{\text{reco}}$ | $I_{\text{reco}} / I_{\text{gen}}$ |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | $O_{jj}\ (O_W)$ | electron | $H \to b\bar{b}$, strict semileptonic $e$ | full accepted reco $e$ | `higgs_rest` | 1064 | 2407 | 8.495167899547766 | 1.2397771189978357 | 0.1459390955 |